View All

 Example Scenario

 Imagine you’re implementing a PyTorch model that requires efficient masking of prime-indexed features for selective computation.
-Using the Sieve of Eratosthenes prime number program from Java as a conceptual guide, you can generate prime masks efficiently.
+Using the Sieve of Eratosthenes prime number program in Java as a conceptual guide, you can generate prime masks efficiently.
 This enables optimized tensor operations and faster training times in deep learning pipelines.

 Let’s understand how to print prime numbers in Java using the wheel factorization prime number method.